 The lawsuits that we file to clean up your credit report or to stop debt collection harassment are usually for very nominal damages, usually $1,000 and to clean up of your credit report.
 If we can get you more, we are happy to do so, but it’s not usually something that you can count on.

 If You Have a Nominal Damages Case, Can You Get More Than $1,000 for My Case?

 Possibly, but not likely.
-There are times when our fees and costs are less than what the Defendant pays to settle your case.
+Many times, our fees and costs will be greater than what we recover in a nominal damages case.
+In those instances, we reduce our fees to make sure that you, as our client, get some money from your case.
 Of course, we will not know what our fees are until after we have settled with the last defendant.
-Any money left over after our fees and costs belongs to you.
-Just remember, that the overarching goal of these cases is to get your credit report clean or to stop a debt collector from harassing you, and provide you with a free credit repair attorney.
+Any money left over after our fees and costs belong to you.
+Just remember, that the overarching goal of these cases is to get your credit report clean or to stop a debt collector from harassing you, and provide you with a credit repair attorney.

 If you have any questions or issues about your case, call or email me, Attorney Gary Nitzkin at email@example.com or (404) 591-6680.